Arrive Broome, Australia

 At Sea/Pulau Meatimiarang, Indonesia | The Timor Sea

 Enjoy a day at sea and the opportunity to unwind with fellow guests and your Expedition Team, while ‘Le Laperouse’ cruises to Pulau Meatimiarang, Indonesia, to clear customs.
 Take time to reflect on your adventures, share photos and attend another intriguing lecture.
 You may also choose to relax and enjoy the ship’s facilities, perhaps at the spa or in your room with views from your own private balcony.
-Later, join a special farewell reception and dinner, a celebration to mark the culmination of an unforgettable expedition.
+Later, join your Expedition Team and the new friends you’ve made for a special farewell reception and dinner, a celebration to mark the culmination of an unforgettable expedition.

 Bid farewell to your Expedition Team before disembarking ‘Le Laperouse.’
-Transfer to the airport to board your flight home or join our post-cruise extension program.
+Transfer to the airport to board your flight home or continue exploring on our post-tour extension program.